Facilitation

 Diversity-Consciousness

 Focusing on individual needs implies the insight that everybody is different.
-Our participants have different styles, attitudes, experiences, or cultural and social backgrounds, inherit different.
-They enjoy privileges or face discrimination and exclusion to varying degrees.
-In many everyday situations, including school systems, this diversity tends to be homogenized.
-Facilitation means on the one hand to respect and even to appreciate the(se) difference(s) as a resource, and on the other hand to actively respond to exclusion or discrimination.
-In the best-case scenario everyone gains from the realization that different roads may lead to similar goals and that it is often the other strategy that might help you in your work.
+Learners have different styles, attitudes, experiences, or cultural and social backgrounds, or they enjoy privileges or suffer from discrimination and exclusion to varying degrees.
+In many everyday situations this diversity tends to be homogenized.
+Facilitation means on the one hand to respect, to appreciate the(se) difference(s) as a resource, and on the other hand to actively respond to exclusion or discrimination.
+In the best-case scenario everyone gains from the realisation that different roads may lead to similar goals and that it is often the other strategy that might help you in your work.
+In a heterogenous society diversity consciousness is part of a transversal competence and learning field.
+If we take this seriously, facilitation needs to integrate this under real life conditions, for instance under limited time resources, or in heterogeneous, not always consensus-oriented groups.
+When individuals or groups violate non-violent and democratic principles, these need to be (re)established.

 Dealing with differing opinions and conflict

-How to navigate tensions, conflicts and dilemmas?
-How can we overcome the polarisation that racism, war, any kind of discrimination and other forms of violence create in our societies and in our minds?
-We better should acknowledge that conflict and violence exist in the world and are therefore in our learning spaces.
-And Therefore, facilitate the skills of learning to live with dilemmas, disagreement and conflicts is of crucial importance.
+How to navigate tensions, conflicts, and dilemmas?
+How can a group overcome the polarisation that racism, war, any kind of discrimination and other forms of violence create in our societies and in our minds?
+Educators acknowledge that conflict and violence exist in the world and are therefore present in their learning spaces.
+They facilitate the skills of learning to live with dilemmas, disagreement and conflicts.
+By employing good conflict management, educators also improve the quality and efficiency of communication in a group and equip participants with social and conflict management skills.

 Staying open to self-development